- Help Your Child Develop and Learn

 - Transition Planning

-A family guidebook is available from Early On.
+A Michigan Family Guidebook is available from Early On.
 You can request a printed booklet from your service coordinator.

 Another important right for parents is the ability to disagree.
 Maybe you’re not being heard, or the plan isn’t being followed, or you don’t agree with decisions that have been made.
 What can you do?